syncfusion-content/winui-docs/winui/Scheduler/Themes.md

 ![customize-themes-in-winui-scheduler](Themes_Images/customize-theme-in-winui-sfscheduler)

-N> The HighContrast theme set in the scheduler will be applied to all existing high contrast themes on the computer.
+N> The HighContrast theme settings within the scheduler will be universally applied to all pre-existing high contrast themes on the computer.